matiasdelbel/android-zygote-multi-modules/README.md

 - Push changes in the repository that you've just created (do not forget of update this README).

 ## Continuous Integration
-This repository have a basic configuration to build your project on CircleCI.
+Currently, the script is configurated to run the unit test of its modules, and post the coverage result on CodeCov (only working for public repositories).
 To start using it you need to turn on your project in [https://circleci.com/add-projects/gh/<User>](https://circleci.com/add-projects/gh/<User>)
-Edit the file `.circleci/config.yml` to customize your builds.

-## What will you find on this zygote?
-Here you'll find an Android template project with some basic configuration.
-The project has one main app and 1 folder in wich you will find a expected architecture (3 layers: domain, gateway, and presentation).

-Each folder represents a layer on the Clean Architecture model, and have an only responsibility:
-- Domain: In here you have to put your business objects.
-- Gateway: To obtain and share data with another application.
-- Presentation: Determine how to present your business objects.